 So in honor of those better days and the ones yet to come let’s make the drink.
 You don’t need to grab your tins since we are going to build this one in the glass just like they do at La Bodeguita del Medio.
 So grab a tall Collins glass and pop in 6-12 leaves of fresh mint, 1 1/2 tablespoons of sugar, just the plain white stuff, 2-3 drops of 18-21 Havana and Hide bitters and 1 ounce of fresh squeezed lime juice.
 Once you have that all together, muddle it well to marry the flavors.
 Pop in some ice cubes and add 2 ounces of light rum, I went with some of that amazing but forbidden, Havana Club 3 year, acquired outside the US and legally transported home in our luggage.
 Top that with some club soda or mineral water, I went with Topo Chico, stir well and serve with a garnish mixture of mint and lime wheels.

 This one is every bit as amazing as the one we had in Havana.
 What our home lacked in ambiance it made up for in air conditioning.
 Not to say there wasn’t a certain charm in all the sweaty bodies rubbing against each other in passing at the bar.
 You should make this drink, always.
-It’s super easy, the ingredients are easy to get, if you opt for a less challenging rum, and they taste amazing.
+It is super easy, the ingredients are a snap to get, if you opt for a less challenging rum, and they taste amazing.
 You could upsize this and make a pitcher, but honestly it is more fun to just do them individually.
 Especially if you get a whole assembly line thing going on like they do at the bar.